-- The forecast for 2022 regarding silver production is approximately 1.6 to 2 million ounces, higher than 2021 actuals due to more silver ore expected to be mined and processed compared to prior period.
-This forecast was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets. - Complete the placement of the equipment into the processing circuit and begin new flotation line construction and commissioning to be ready to process the sulphide ores in the mid of 2023; - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue with the exploration program, drilling the two flanks on Vertikalny pit and the Mangazeisky North infill drilling; - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.
+- The forecast for 2022 regarding silver production is approximately 1.3 to 1.6 million ounces, the forecast has been changed due to fluctuations in the silver ore composition between oxide ore and primary ore.
+This arose as when mining deeper down the open pit, more primary ore was incurred This forecast was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets. - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue with the exploration program, drilling the two flanks on Vertikalny pit and the Mangazeisky North infill drilling; - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.